bahorn/skp/README.md

 My code does assume my added section is writable, to use global variables, which might cause issues with some UEFI firmware.

+Kernel Images do include their own checksum, as part of build.c, but AFAIK nothing verifies it so I did not bother reimplementing it.

 ## License

 GPL2